 2. Jurassic Park almost took a backseat to Schindler's List.

 Though excited about Jurassic Park, Spielberg wanted to direct his dream project—Schindler’s List—first.
-But MCA/Universal President Sid Scheinberg would only greenlight Spielberg’s Holocaust film if the director agreed to make his dinosaur picture first.
-Both films were released in 1993; Jurassic Park in June, and Schindler's List in November.
+But MCA/Universal President Sid Scheinberg would only green-light Spielberg’s Holocaust film if the director agreed to make his dinosaur picture first.
+Both films were released in 1993; Jurassic Park in June, and Schindler's List at the end of the year.

 3. Chip Kidd is behind that iconic logo.

 Most books that lead to movies end up taking the film’s poster as their cover art, but for Jurassic Park, it was the other way around: The iconic logo on the poster was adapted from designer Chip Kidd’s T. rex skeleton drawing that was used for the original novel.

 4. A King Kong ride inspired Spielberg's original plan for building the dinosaurs.